alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/tag-guidelines.md

 - Level 1 (L1).
 Tag at this level is usually the brand the product/service belongs to.
 For example, "azure", "windows".
 As this tag is very general, it might not be used for tagging, and it should be *Invisible* to users.
 - Level 2 (L2).
 Depending on your brand offering, you might use this level for a category or offering (for example, *Azure Compute*), or for an actual service name (for example, *Dynamics Commerce*).
 If the tag represents a category or an offering, then this tags is marked as invisible; otherwise, it is visible.
 - Level 3 (L3).
-This level is necessary if your L2 tag is not a category.
-This tag should denote your service name
+This level is necessary if your L2 tag is a category.
+This tag should describe your service name.

 We believe that we should stay as high-levels with tags as possible to make them easily identified by users.
 However, if you need Level 4 (L4) tags, provide the following information: